yasirusama61/DeepMedSynth/docs/deployment_on_edge.md

 # Deployment Guide: DeepMedSynth on Edge Devices

-This guide explains how to deploy the DeepMedSynth U-Net segmentation model on edge devices, including Jetson (TensorRT) and Intel-based systems (OpenVINO), with optional support for load balancing.
+This guide explains how to deploy the DeepMedSynth U-Net segmentation model on edge devices, including Jetson (TensorRT) and Intel-based systems (OpenVINO), with optional support for load balancing and MLOps integration.

 ---